probonopd/previous/trunk/readme.previous.txt

 - The clock does not tick accurately.
 Real time clock power-on test may fail sporadically on fast host systems.
 - FPU only works on x86 hosts.
-- Mac OS X: When minimizing and maximizing the application window there might occur a blue layer above the window's contents.
-This is an SDL bug.
+- Mac OS X: When minimizing and maximizing the application window the mouse gets unlocked and sometimes is clicking is ignored (SDL bug).
 - Mac OS X: The native GUI is still showing Hatari's preferences.